tim-group/test-driven-detectors4findbugs/README.md

 Dependency on 1.3.9 version of FindBugs is only for testing, custom detectors which pass tests with 1.3.9 have been verified to work from version 1.3.7 of FindBugs.

+As of the next release, FindBugs releases earlier than 1.3.9 will not be supported.
+Support will range from 1.3.9 to the latest stable release of the 2.x branch.

 # How To Use

 An example would best illustrate how to use test your custom detectors.